-The state of individual parked cores can be observed in Resource Monitor under the CPU tab, on the right side.
+The state of individual parked CPU cores can be observed in Resource Monitor under the CPU tab, on the right side.

-Using Park Control Utility we manage our Core Parking percentage instead of registry tweak or reboots.
+Using Park Control Utility, we manage our Core Parking percentage instead of registry tweak or reboots.
 It’s a very simple tool not much explanation needed.
 Remember this tool works only on new generation processors like Intel’s I series or AMD Bulldozer platform.
-When you first open it you’ll get a warning about the application.
+When you first open it, you’ll get a warning about the application.

 Make sure you create a backup of your Power Configuration.